eschreuders/OrijinWorldWiki/content/Ashen/_Lore_Ashen.md

 Many mining companies take the risk of being on the Mountain-Side Ashen border, because of the fine ores and gems found in the area.
 Whatever mines aren’t owned by Dwarven houses, are being exploited by privately-owned mining companies.
 Competition is fierce and sometimes murderous.
 Greywall naturally tries to be the main investor.

-On the desert side of the land, a few ancient Orc clans remain.
+On the desert side, a few ancient Orc clans remain.
 They pride themselves with surviving in the harsh conditions and view the dragons as champions of [Blood](../_Pantheon/G_Blood.md).

 **Main Gods:** [Blood](../_Pantheon/G_Blood.md), [The Lost One](../_Pantheon/G_The%20Lost%20One.md), [Ending](../_Pantheon/G_Ending.md)